jongler-dev/exercises/scraping-heo-exercise/README.md

 ---

+**Note**
-Note: this is only a tiny bite from a bigger and more concise project where I've implemented a full **website scraper and products tracker**,
+this is only a tiny bite from a bigger and more concise project where I've implemented a full **website scraper and products tracker**.

-## An even bigger preview of the full project is available at [heo-scraper-preview](https://github.com/jongler-dev/heo-scraper-preview).
+An even bigger preview of the full project is available at [heo-scraper-preview](https://github.com/jongler-dev/heo-scraper-preview).

+---

 ## Usage: